There is a plethora of choices when it comes to bathroom floor tile ideas.

 SHOULD BATHROOM FLOOR AND WALL TILES MATCH?

 As for whether your bathroom floor and wall tiles should match, there's absolutely no design law that says they must be exactly the same.
 In fact, some wall tiles are not suitable for floors and vice versa so it’s always best to check before you plan.
-However, to create a cohesive look, it’s important that they should work well together in terms of style and colour palette.
+However, to create a cohesive look, it’s important that they should work well together in terms of your bathroom colour scheme and colour palette.

 WHAT TYPE OF TILES ARE MOST SUITABLE FOR BATHROOMS?